indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * Serializable / Externalizable
 * What is Servlet (versions of servlet api)?
 * What is *generics* and PECS (producer extends and consumer super)?
+* What is *DAO* (Data Access Object)?
+(DAO allows one to switch between technologies like JDBC, Hibernate, JPA or JDO fairly easily)

 ####[[⬆]](#toc) <a name='javascript'>Javascript:</a>
 * this keyword